 Most people who sign up for community solar see annual savings of 5 to 5 percent on their electric bills.
 After signing up, you’ll receive two bills: one from your community solar company telling you how many credits (or how much energy) your share of the community solar project generated over the past month.
 You’ll still receive an electricity bill from your utility company, but it will reflect any credits that you bought from your community solar share, therefore lowering your overall bill amount.

-With community solar, your electricity bill savings vary from month to month – this is because your electricity usage typically varies by season, as does solar production.
-When the sun is shining during the summer, the solar farm will produce more electricity (therefore, more solar bill credits.)
+With community solar, your electricity bill savings vary from month to month – this is because solar production typically varies by season, as does electricity usage.
+When the sun is shining during the summer, the solar farm will produce more electricity, providing you more solar bill credits.
 This often means higher payments to your community solar company and lower utility bill charges, while the opposite may happen during the winter months.
-Despite this monthly variance, you can expect to save 5 to 10 percent off of your annual electricity costs after joining a community solar program.
+To learn more about what you can expect from your bills after you sign up for community solar, read this article.

 We’ve already mentioned that joining a community solar program requires no change in service, but that’s not even scratching the surface of how easy community solar is.